Pain Research Unit at Sydney Children's Hospital, Randwick

 - Chan CCE, Piira T. & Betts G (2005).
 The school functioning of children with chronic and recurrent pain.
 Pediatric Pain Letter, 7(2), Dec.

 - Goodenough B, Piira T, von Baeyer CL, Chua K, Wu E, Trieu JDH, Champion GD.
 Comparing six self-report measures of pain intensity in children.
 The Suffering Child 2005; 8:19 June.

 - Perrott DA, Goodenough B & Champion GD.
 Children's ratings of the intensity and unpleasantness of post-operative pain using facial expression scales.
 European Journal of Pain, 2004; 8: 119-127.

-Following is a list of websites that we have found useful.
-These websites may constantly be changing, and we cannot guarantee the accuracy of the information they report.
+Following is a list of websites that we find useful.
+These websites are constantly changing, we cannot guarantee the accuracy of the information they report.

 - PainBytes is a freely available online program for young people with chronic and complex pain conditions.
 By working through a series of 7 episodes online, youth can develop skills and strategies to manage their pain.
 The program content was developed by the Chronic Pain Team at Sydney Children’s Hospital, with input from the pain teams at the John Hunter Children’s Hospital and the Children’s Hospital at Westmead.
 The program was supported and made possible by state government funding and the Agency for Clinical Innovation (ACI).

 - Sydney Children's Hospitals Network's general information for kids and teenagers who need to go to hospital or have health concerns.
 Separate information is provided for children aged 3- 11 years, teenagers, parents/carers, professionals.